dmaher42/athens-game-starter/README.md

 ### Custom ground textures

 Drop photographic ground tiles in `public/textures/ground/` and reference them from `src/world/groundTextureConfig.js`.
+Use relative URLs such as `textures/ground/marble.jpg` (no leading slash) or `joinPath(resolveBaseUrl(), 'textures/ground/marble.jpg')` so paths survive GitHub Pages subdirectory deployments.
+When you run `npm run build`, the same files are copied to `docs/textures/ground/`, which is the folder published to Pages.
 The runtime keeps the existing vertex colors as a fallback, then layers your JPGs using height-aware masks so dirt can fade into rocky cliffs or lush grass in lowlands.
 Update the config to tune repeat counts, tint, blend mode (`"multiply"` or `"mix"`), and the height interval where each texture appears.
 Refresh the dev server after editing the config to trigger shader recompilation.

 ### Controls